Rick Gaukel | 02/03/1980–04/20/2013

 Rick was a true educator at heart.
 He loved the energy and feeling that he would get from really pushing his mind and body to the limits.
 Rick could easily dispel tension or stress in any uncomfortable situation with his humor, wit and humility.
 He could philosophize about anything, while being vulnerable with his emotions, struggles and growth.
 His openness and lighthearted nature put people at ease and created a safe space for sharing deeply about anything and everything.
 Check out this slideshow that embodies Rick’s charismatic energy.

 Rick’s friends and family have created this scholarship to support people who embody Rick’s passions and qualities and who aspire to become an AMGA splitboard guide.

-The recipient of the scholarship will receive full-tuition to the ski program of their choice as long as they meet the prerequisites for enrollment.
+The recipient will receive a scholarship to the ski program of their choice as long as they meet the prerequisites for enrollment.
 The ideal candidate is someone who shares Rick’s passion for connecting with and educating others, and his dedication to splitboarding.